2016 CLS Application (Deadline was November 23, 2015)

-It's highly recommended to schedule a meeting with Karen Wachsmuth (firstname.lastname@example.org) by October 15 or as soon as possible thereafter in order to begin the application process.
+It's highly recommended to schedule a meeting with Karen Wachsmuth (firstname.lastname@example.org) in order to begin the application process.

 The Critical Language Scholarship Program provides fully-funded group-based intensive language instruction and structured cultural enrichment activities overseas each summer for U.S. undergraduate and graduate students.